-After a long travel day, I finally landed in Helsinki at 11pm.
-At this time of the night, I don’t generally fool with public transportation so I grabbed a cab outside the terminal and was at the swanky Hotel Kamp before midnight.
+After a long travel day, I finally land in Helsinki at 11pm.
+At this time of the night, I don’t generally fuss with public transportation.
+So I grab a cab outside the terminal and arrive at the swanky Hotel Kamp just before midnight.

 The famed Hotel Kamp is a Luxury Collection property, so luckily I was able to use a combination of cash and points for my one night stay.
 Otherwise, this hotel would have been a serious budget-buster.

-The hotel was beautiful and my “Executive Room” was lovely.
-I sweet-talked the front desk guy into giving me the wi-fi code to use from my room, bought a glass of wine in the bar and headed upstairs to get a little work done.
-My work e-mails had been piling up all day and though it was after midnight here, it was still business hours back in the States.
+The hotel is beautiful and my “Executive Room” is absolutely lovely.
+I buy a glass of wine in the bar and head upstairs to get a little work done.
+My work e-mails have been piling up all day and though it’s after midnight here, it’s still business hours back in the States.

-I finally turned in around 2am and set the alarm for 7am so I could make the most of my one day in Helsinki.
+I finally turn in around 2am and set the alarm for 7am.
+I’m determined to make the most of my one day in Helsinki.

-Sadly, the weather did not cooperate.
-I awoke at 7am to a steady rain outside my 8th floor windows.
-Since nobody wants to be a tourist in the rain, I rolled over and went back to sleep.
-I woke up again at 9am and it was still raining.
+Sadly, the weather does not cooperate.
+I awake at 7am to a steady rain outside my 8th floor windows.
+Since nobody wants to be a tourist in the rain, I roll over and go back to sleep.
+I wake up again at 9am and it’s still raining.